 Likewise, during the trek, we encourage trekkers to bring their own refillable water bottles and also educate them on “No Plastic” and its adverse effect on the environment to every tea house lodge owner.
 As part of environmental communication activities, we have distributed the eco-poster in every tea house.
 Likewise, in-house training is conducted for every staff and trekking crew on Sustainability twice a year.

 Nepal Sanctuary Treks have taken an initiative in improving the operation while participating in sustainable practices.

 We have implemented green practices within the internal operation by switching to green energy resources like solar panels, and cost-effective LED light.

 We purchase a sustainable products like soap and biodegradable cleaning powder handmade and hand-packed by women who are mostly from poor, remote communities.

-The small initiative of reusing paper, energy, and water saving tips, purchasing recyclable paper, using cloth bag instead of plastics lead to minimize the operational cost as well as save the energy and environment resources.
+The small initiative of reusing paper, energy, and water-saving tips, purchasing recyclable paper, using cloth bags instead of plastics lead to minimize the operational cost as well as save the energy and environment resources.

 Besides, Nepal Sanctuary Treks is making an effort to alleviate poverty in a collaboration with NCV through livelihood and skill development support.
 People who are living under the line of poverty are being trained on capacity building and skills development program that helps them to make economically independent.
 Likewise, Nepal Sanctuary Treks have also been supporting to empowers girls to achieve more in their social, career, economic and family lives by providing quality education.